Sources of radiation, a reference for radiologic technologists

 Human Bodies

-Some of the essential elements that make up the human body, mainly potassium and carbon, have radioactive isotopes that add to our background radiation dose.
-So all people have internal radiation, mainly from radioactive potassium-40 and carbon-14 inside their bodies since before birth and, therefore, are sources of exposure to others.
-The variation in dose from one person to another is not as great as that associated with cosmic and terrestrial sources.
+Several essential elements that constitute the human body, particularly potassium and carbon, contain radioactive isotopes that contribute to our natural background radiation exposure.
+As a result, all individuals inherently possess internal radiation, primarily from radioactive potassium-40 and carbon-14, which have been present within their bodies since before birth.
+Consequently, every person inherently emits a small amount of radiation, thereby exposing those around them.
+However, the variation in radiation dose from one person to another due to these isotopes is relatively minor compared to the fluctuations associated with cosmic and terrestrial radiation sources.

 vitruvian man